 While estradiol is the most potent form of the 3 estrogens, it seems to be the most beneficial.
 One can also supplement with the weaker estriol, but the effects will be milder and perhaps not as quickly noticed.
-I understand that reports of estrogen causing breast cancer cell proliferation are a very real concern, however, in my case the benefits outweighed the risks, and they may in yours as well.
+Reports of estrogen causing breast cancer cell proliferation are a very real concern, however, the benefits often outweigh the risks, and they may in yours as well.
 If you're feeling subpar and think you might benefit from bioidentical hormone supplementation, ask your doctor for a hormone panel of bloodwork.
-As I was, you might be surprised at the results, and what a little estrogen can do for you.
+You might be surprised at the results, and what a little estrogen can do for you.

 I wish you good luck and good health.